-Fall protection clients often wonder, “What is the difference between fall prevention, fall restraint, and fall arrest systems?”
+Fall protection clients often wonder, “What is the difference between fall prevention, travel restraint, and fall arrest systems?”
 After all, these terms all sound similar enough to be interchangeable.

 However, each method of fall protection has a different meaning.
 Learn more about each system below, or contact a fall protection specialist to discuss your options.

-Fall Prevention vs. Fall Restraint vs. Fall Arrest
+Fall Prevention vs. Travel Restraint vs. Fall Arrest

 In a nutshell, these different fall protection systems each try to protect a worker from fall hazards in a different way.